Colt Police Positive Special: Fitz Special

-John Henry Fitzgerald first came up the Fitz Special snubnosed revolver concept around the mid-1920s, when he modified a .38 Special Colt Police Positive Special revolver, whose shortest available barrel length was four inches.
+John Henry Fitzgerald first came up with the Fitz Special snubnosed revolver concept around the mid-1920s, when he modified a .38 Special Colt Police Positive Special revolver, whose shortest available barrel length was four inches.

 Fitz Special revolvers are made by taking any standard size Colt revolver, shortening the barrel to two inches, shortening the ejector rod, bobbing the hammer spur, rounding the butt, and removing the front half of the trigger guard.
 Reshaping the hammer and the butt allows the gun to be drawn quickly with little risk of the weapon snagging on clothing.
 The halved trigger guard facilitates quick trigger acquisition, even for shooters with large fingers or gloves.

-Although some historians disagree, it is believed that somewhere between forty to two hundred Fitz Specials left the factory, made from various Colt revolvers, by Fitzgerald himself.
+Although some historians disagree, it is believed that somewhere between forty and two hundred Fitz Specials left the factory, made from various Colt revolvers, by Fitzgerald himself.
 The Fitz Special was the precursor to the modern snubnosed revolver and specifically the prototype for the Colt Detective Special the first production two-inch snubnosed revolver.
 Even after the introduction of the Detective Special in 1927, Fitz continued to make custom revolvers for special clientele.

 Colonels Rex Applegate and Charles Askins were proponents of the Fitz Special, and it would become a popular after-market conversion for many gunsmiths.
 Charles Lindbergh, William Powell and Clyde Barrow were also known to carry Fitz Specials.